Feature photo: Igor Miske

 Some courts and government bodies for intellectual property in Canada, the UK, and Australia have their own factors to assess whether a use is fair.
 Before a judgement is made, however, the very first step is to check if the use fits in a fair dealing exception category.
 If a use does not fit into any of those categories, it cannot be considered fair use.

-The UK’s Copyright, Design and Patents Act (1988) outlines specific fair dealing exceptions under the following categories: Research and private study, text and data analysis for non-commercial research, criticism, review, quotation and news reporting, caricature, parody or pastiche.
-In addition, for use to be considered fair, the original source of the material must be “sufficient acknowledged”.
+The UK’s Copyright, Design and Patents Act (1988) outlines specific fair dealing exceptions under the following categories: research and private study, text and data analysis for non-commercial research, criticism, review, quotation and news reporting, caricature, parody or pastiche.
+In addition, for use to be considered fair, the original source of the material must have “sufficient acknowledgment”.

 Importantly, however, the exception for news reporting does not apply to photographic work.
 News providers cannot use a photograph without permission and claim fair use.

 As in the US, for fair use to apply in the education category, the material must not be used for commercial purposes.
 In addition, the work must be copied by the student or individual providing the instruction (i.e. not by a third party).

 According to the UK’s Intellectual Property Office, “There is no statutory definition of fair dealing – it will always be a matter of fact, degree and impression in each case.”
 In order to ascertain whether a case is fair use, the following questions are applied:

 - Does using the work affect the market for the original work?
 (If a use of a work acts as a substitute for it, causing the owner to lose revenue, then it is not likely to be fair.)